momentohq/public-dev-docs/docs/develop/sdks/elixir/index.md

 ## Requirements

 - Elixir version 1.14 or higher is required.
-- A Momento Auth Token is required; you can get one from the [Momento Web Console](https://console.gomomento.com/).
+- A Momento auth token is required; you can get one from the [Momento Web Console](https://console.gomomento.com/).

 ## Resources